Australia

 Ireland

-Claims for tort and breach of contract (and actions to enforce arbitral awards) must be issued within six years (under the Limitation Act 1957).
+Claims for tort and breach of contract (and actions to enforce arbitral awards) generally must be issued within six years (under the Limitation Act 1957).

-Cases arising from breach of a deed have a longer limitation period of 12 years.
+Cases arising from breach of a deed have a longer limitation period and must be issued within 12 years.

-• claims for defective products, which must be brought within 3 years of damage (and there is a longstop date of 10 years following circulation of the product)
+• claims for defective products, which must be brought within 3 years of damage (and there is a longstop date of 10 years following circulation of the product);

-• defamation claims, which must be brought within one year (which can be extended to two years in certain circumstances)
+• defamation claims, which must be brought within one year (which can be extended to two years in certain circumstances);

 If a cause of action has been concealed by fraud, this will normally extend the limitation period.